Kong/docs.konghq.com/app/konnect/vitals/generate-reports.md

 ## See also
-[Export historical data in CSV format](/konnect/vitals/analyze/) through the Service Hub for any individual Service, Service version, or Route.
+[Export historical data in CSV format](/konnect/vitals/analyze/) through the Service Hub for any individual service, service version, or route.